idrisr/notes/objc/objc-attributes.md

 ## strong

 This is also a default attribute, and must be overridden if you want to change it.
 In ARC, its opposite is the “weak” attribute.
-I started post-ARC, so my first-hand knowledge is better with strong and weak, compared to the pre-ARC ones listed later.
+I started post-ARC, sock my first-hand knowledge is better with strong and weak, compared to the pre-ARC ones listed later.
 Strong is generally used by a class to establish ownership of an object.
 It increases the retain count (something ARC deals with for you),